 - monounsaturated fats (MUFAs)

 Polyunsaturated fats candecrease bad cholesterol (LDL) while also increasing good cholesterol (HDL).
-And PUFAs also reduce the risk of cardiovascular disease.
+And PUFAs also reduce the .
 That’s a win-win-win.
 PUFAs contain those ticker-friendly omega-3 and omega-6 fatty acids we’re always hearing about.

 Hello, shiny tresses and beard and a host of health benefits!